HOW TO PREPARE A CACAO ELIXIR?

-For thousands of years, chocolate had been sipped, not eaten, since that Mexican Indian first turned cacao beans into “the food of the gods”.
+For thousands of years, chocolate was consumed as a drink rather than a food, since that Mexican Indian first turned cacao beans into “the food of the gods”.

 Cacao Vs Cocoa